International Foundation Programme

-Individual courses may also be studied on a stand-alone basis.
-A student may register for one individual course in an academic year.
+Individual modules may also be studied on a stand-alone basis.
+A student may register for one individual module in an academic year.

-Studying a single course leads to the award of a Certificate of Achievement and does not contribute towards the International Foundation Certificate which is awarded only for the successful completion of four courses.
-No credit transfer or recognition of prior learning (RPL) is allowed for students who complete a single course and then register on the International Foundation Programme.
+Studying a single module leads to the award of a Certificate of Achievement and does not contribute towards the International Foundation Certificate which is awarded only for the successful completion of four modules.
+No credit transfer or recognition of prior learning (RPL) is allowed for students who complete a single module and then register on the International Foundation Programme.

 We are committed to delivering an exceptional student experience for all of our students, regardless of which of our programmes you are studying and whether you are studying independently or with a Recognised Teaching Centre.